citrix/storefront-authentication-sdk/docs/index.md

 * Run the RemoveInstalledClass custom action, described in [Visual Studio Solution Layout](#visual-studio-solution-layout)
-* Remove the Feature package and registry entries added during install This project also contains the Feature Package definition, as described in Section 4.1, and runs the FeaturePackager msbuild task in the post-build step to build the Feature Package.
+* Remove the Feature package and registry entries added during install This project also contains the Feature Package definition, as described in the section [StoreFront Package](#storefront-package), and runs the FeaturePackager msbuild task in the post-build step to build the Feature Package.

 #### Installer.CustomActions

-This C# class library project contains the custom actions required by the installer in section 5.4.6.
+This C# class library project contains the custom actions required by the installer in section [Installer](#installer).

 **Note**: The custom actions must be targeted at the x64 Platform and not AnyCPU.
 This is to force the Windows Installer to run the actions as x64, which is required to gain access to the correct registry entries.